frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 ### * * *

-The siege engine stood against the morning sky like a monument to our coming destruction.
+The siege engine stood against the sky like a monument to our coming destruction.
 Its arm drew back with the slow certainty of winter approaching, ropes singing their strain-song as they pulled taut.
 And in my chest, the small flame of hope guttered like a candle in sudden wind.

 “We don’t have defenses for this.”
 The words tasted bitter as they left my mouth.
 I let my back find the wall again, needing its solidity to keep me upright.
 Every movement sent fresh lightning through my shoulder, each pulse of pain a reminder of how little I had left to give.

 Wil’s hand found my good shoulder, warm and steady.
-He said nothing at first, just stood beside me.
+He said nothing, just stood beside me.
 Sim joined us a moment later.
 Together we looked out at the mangonel.
 At the crew working with grim efficiency.
 At the stone settling into its sling.

 “I’m sorry,” I said, my voice small and inadequate.
 “I’m sorry I dragged you into this.”